isrlab/isrlab.github.io/index.md

   We are interested in determining sparse architectures for control and estimation for large-scale dynamical systems in this work.
 The emphasis is on utility and privacy in these problems.
 The utility is defined as accuracy or performance that is below a user-defined bound.
 Whereas, privacy is defined as accuracy or performance that is above a user-defined bound.
 These problems are considered in the Kalman filtering framework, including ensemble and unscented variants, and $\mathcal{H}_2$ and $\mathcal{H}\infty$ framework.
 NSF and AFOSR are funding the work.

   **Selected Papers**
-  1. N. Das, R. Bhattacharya [Privacy and Utility Aware Data Sharing for Space Situational Awareness from Ensemble and Unscented Kalman Filtering Perspective](https://arxiv.org/pdf/1912.03775.pdf), **IEEE Transaction in Aerospace and Electronic Systems**, 2020.
+  1. N. Das, R. Bhattacharya [Privacy and Utility Aware Data Sharing for Space Situational Awareness from Ensemble and Unscented Kalman Filtering Perspective](https://arxiv.org/pdf/1912.03775.pdf), **IEEE Transactions in Aerospace and Electronic Systems**, 2020.
   1. V. Deshpande, R. Bhattacharya, [Sparse Sensing and Optimal Precision: An Integrated Framework for  $\mathcal{H}_2$/$\mathcal{H}$∞ Optimal Observer Design with Bounded Errors](https://arxiv.org/pdf/2003.10887.pdf), **IEEE Control System Letters**, 2020.
   1. N. Das, R. Bhattacharya, [Utility and Privacy in Object Tracking from Video Stream using Kalman Filter](https://arxiv.org/pdf/2006.08098.pdf), **Fusion**, 2020.
   1. N. Das, R. Bhattacharya, [Optimal Sensing Precision in Ensemble and Unscented Kalman Filtering](https://arxiv.org/pdf/2003.06003.pdf), **IFAC World Congress**, 2020.